 In his short reign (1585-90) as Pontiff, Pope Sixtus V (no kin to Fiftus VI) strengthened the financial policies of the Roman Catholic Church, straightened out its administration, finished St. Peter's Dome and more or less geared up the Church for the Counter-Reformation.
 He is also known for his no nonsense interpretation of 1 Corinthians, XIV, 34, in which Paul tells us: "Let your women keep silence in church; it is not permitted unto them to speak."
 The Pope, hard-liner and tone deaf, reckoned that singing was just a funny kind of speaking, anyway, so let's not let them sing, either.
 This led directly to the wholesale revival of the ancient and hideous practice of castration.

 of children was a natural in church; it was surely the

-same high, pure, innocent voice as that of
+same high, pure, innocent voice as that of Heaven's own

-him for years of anxiety-filled
+and otherwise priming him for years of anxiety-filled

 social gaming, a dubious trade-off every now and then for

-of intense pleasure.
+brief spurts of intense pleasure.
 More to the case in

-point, it also sent his voice cracking and plummeting into the
+point, it also sent his voice cracking and plummeting into

 dogged imitation of Sisyphus, wearily back for another